rogerallen/oversampler/README.md

     (sampled-cello :note 50 :level 0.2) ;; pp sample
     (sampled-cello :note 50 :level 0.5) ;; mf sample
     (sampled-cello :note 50 :level 0.9) ;; ff sample

+### Garageband Samples

+Some instruments use Garageband samples and are available to Mac users.

+Some instruments use the Garageband Symphonic Jam Pack and are available to Mac users who purchased this software.

+#### Garageband Steinway Grand Piano

+Basic use via:

+    (use 'oversampler.garageband.steinway-grand-piano.inst)
+    *OR*
+    (use 'oversampler.garageband.steinway-grand-piano.synth)
+    (steinway-grand-piano :note 50 :level 0.5)

 ### Note on/off control